bogoblin/bobbyweb/cv/cv.md

 Primarily back-end engineering using **Perl** and **MySQL**.
 I have also worked on a number of front-end projects using **JavaScript**, **JQuery**, **TypeScript** and **React**.
 My work here has involved:

-- Writing a domain specific language for perl comments so that we could localise every string in the codebase to US English and French.
+- Writing a domain specific language and parser for perl comments so that we could localise our site.
 - Sped up the deployment process by 12X by parallelizing everything.
-- Wrote a bunch of **Github Actions** to automatically check for some commonly occurring issues.
+- Wrote a bunch of **Github Actions** for linting, testing, and building the codebase.
 - Prevented someone from being fired by finding and fixing a bug in the admin panel.

 ## Digital Applications International (DAI)
 *Software Developer | 1 year*

-Did a little stint here until I got burned out by COVID.
 I was writing **Java** backend code for a **Spring** based web application that multiple high-profile companies were using.
 In this time, I:

-- Wrote what I now realise was a horrible abstract class for making HTTP requests to various APIs.
-It worked though.
-- Read many large PDFs from shipping companies about the arcane details of their APIs, and wrote schemas and interfaces for them.
+- Wrote application code that communicated with the APIs of the shipping companies we were working with.
-- Championed unit testing with **JUnit** and **Mockito**.
+- Championed the use of unit testing with **JUnit** and **Mockito**.
-- Wrote various internal tools to improve the deployment process, which was just ssh'ing into servers and running commands.
+- Wrote various internal tools to improve the deployment process by moving repetitive tasks to a Jenkins continuous integration server.
 - Had up to 12 terminal windows open at once for checking logs for one of our customers.

 ## University of Manchester